dbmcclain/ForthRPL/README.md

 So both Forth and Lisp could be called LFSP's, but they each have very different arenas of applicability.

-Where Lisp and Scheme have functional closures on offer, Forth has Return Stack manipulation, a zero address (stack) architecture, and interactive Assembly programming on offer.
+Where Lisp and Scheme have automatic memory management and functional closures on offer, Forth has Return Stack manipulation, a zero address (stack) architecture, and interactive Assembly programming on offer.

 In this ForthRPL system, our Assembly language is Lisp.
 That's quite a powerful inversion!